kasandrop/projectT/README.md

 A new Flutter application.

-A game simmilar to !tangram! game.
+A game simmilar to !triangram! game.
 The goal of the game is  to completely cover a picture with small shapes.

 Under development.